riatorr/StarMatch/README.md

 To start the server and bundler:
   1. Open your terminal
+  2. `cd` to the cloned repository folder location
-  2. Run `npm start`
+  3. Run `npm start`
-  3. Navigate to localhost:3000
+  4. Open your favorite browser and navigate to localhost:3000